github/gh-ost/doc/throttle.md

   Example: `--replication-lag-query="SELECT ROUND(NOW() - MAX(UNIX_TIMESTAMP(ts))) AS lag FROM mydb.heartbeat"`

+Note that you may dynamically change the `throttle-control-replicas` list via [interactive commands](interactive-commands.md)

 #### Status thresholds

 - `--max-load`: list of metrics and threshold values; topping the threshold of any will cause throttler to kick in.